Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - making contributions/03 - project structure.md

 📂 markdowns
 ```

-* This folder contains the markdown files that group and display exercises to the user. __You should not modify these files.__ The PySkillz team will place your new exercise in the best location based on the recommendations you provide.
+* This folder contains the markdown files that group and display exercises to the learner. __You should not modify these files.__ The PySkillz team will place your new exercise in the best location based on the recommendations you provide.

 * Organized by __skill topic__ (e.g., loops, functions, data structures).